Danielle Smith: 31st Alberta Legislature

-In May, following the 2025 Canadian federal election, Smith announced that her government would hold a referendum on Alberta's separation from Canada if citizens gathered enough signatures to prompt a referendum.
-In July, a report was published about the 2024 Jasper wildfire, stating the Alberta government hindered firefighting efforts with constant requests for information and by seeking to exercise decision-making authority, despite not being jurisdictionally responsible.
+In July 2025, a report was published about the 2024 Jasper wildfire, stating the Alberta government hindered firefighting efforts with constant requests for information and by seeking to exercise decision-making authority, despite not being jurisdictionally responsible.
 The report stated the interference disrupted the focus of incident commanders and forced them to spend time managing inquiries and issues instead of fighting the fire and leading the re-entry of residents, resulting in more damage being caused that could have otherwise been prevented.
 Smith demanded the report be retracted and that the fire-stricken town of Jasper apologize for it, with Jasper mayor Richard Ireland responding that they would stand by the report and not retract it.